owickstrom/komposition/docs/src/user-guide/concepts/projects.md

 * the library with its media assets
 * video rendering settings
 * proxy media settings
-* directory path to store intermediate files in
+* directories to store intermediate files in

-All these things belong to the project.
-Very important to note, however, is that in the current version of Komposition projects are _implicit_.
-When you start the application a new project is implicitly created for you.
-There is no way to save and reopen projects, so when you exit the application your implicit project will be lost.
+## The Welcome Screen

+When launching Komposition, you will be presented with the welcome screen.
+From there, you can either create a new project, or opening an existing project.

+When creating a new project, you will be prompted for a directory in which the project files will be saved.
+Depending on your operating system's file selector dialog, you might need to create a directory manually and select that.

+To open an existing project, use the file selector to select the same directory you specified when creating the project.

+## Saving Projects

+When a project is open, and you are in the timeline mode, you can save the current project.
+Click *Save* in the *Project* menu, and it will be persisted.
+Note that undo and redo information is also available after saving and loading projects.

 !!! note
-    Support for explicitly creating, saving, and reopening projects is planned for future versions of Komposition.
+    The project directory format and file selection dialogs might change drastically in the early versions of Komposition, as the current state is not ideal.
+However, project conversion utilities should be added to make the transitions smoother.